Kotti/Kotti/docs/demo.rst

 dept", "Calendar", and "About".
 Click "Bob's dept".
 Open the page editor by appending "edit" to the URL (so that it's "http://127.0.0.1:5000/bobs-department/edit").
 You'll get a login screen.
-Enter username "admin", password "querty".
+Enter username "admin", password "qwerty".
 (There are two other users, "owner" and "bob", all with the same password.)
 The "View" button at the left allows you to switch between view and edit mode.
 To log out, change the URL to "http://localhost:5000/logout".